Welcome to The Grambler, the most ill-informed blog you are ever likely to see.

 Please, take a few minutes to watch an informative little video from Mersh (a great friend of Stewart’s).

-Click on this link: https://www.youtube.com/watch?v=26HWQXMalX4.
-The amount raised is a little out of date; and with the money from singalongabingo, it is now sitting at...
+Click on this link: https://www.youtube.com/watch?v=26HWQXMalX4 The amount quoted is miles out of date.
+The total now stands at...

 That’s all for this week folks, but remember you can read the musings of The Grambler every week (well, most weeks) by going to the blog at www.thegrambler.com where you can also catch up on any previous editions you may have missed.